Kiuwan logo

 Common Data Breach Causes

 Breaches are becoming more common thanks to evolving attacks executed by malicious hackers.
 Organizations are also put at risk by employees falling for social engineering attacks, where bad actors fraudulently try to obtain their credentials.
-The combination of the two leaves the average company only a few steps away from experiencing a critical incident.
+Combining the two leaves the average company only a few steps away from experiencing a critical incident.

 Frequent causes of data breaches include: